 In connection with the Transaction, the Company has entered into several debt facilities under which it is jointly and severally liable for repayment with its parent IDC.
 The Company measures obligations resulting from joint and several liability arrangements in accordance with ASC 405-40 - Obligations Resulting from Joint and Several Liability Arrangements ("ASC 405-40").
 ASC 405-40 requires that when determining the amount of liability to recognize under a joint and several obligation, a reporting entity which is an obligor under a joint and several liability arrangement first look to the terms of a related agreement with its co-obligors and record an amount equal to what it is obligated to pay under that agreement, plus any amount it expects to pay on behalf of the co-obligors.
 If no agreement with the co-obligors exists a reporting entity should recognize the full amount that it could be required to pay under the joint and several liability obligation.
-Amounts recognized in the Company's financial statements represents its portion of amounts owed under its respective joint and several liability agreements.
+Amounts recognized in the Company's financial statements represents its portion of amounts Lyneer expects to repay under its respective joint and several liability agreements as of September 30, 2023 and December 31, 2022, respectively.
 See Note 8 for more information.